shelleywong/CSCI211-Course-Materials/Programs/program01.md

 Throughout your program, you should have brief comments describing how a line or section of code works.
 You shouldn't need a comment on every line, but consider including a comment before each function or for any nontrivial piece of code.<br>

 Use descriptive variable names.
 Avoid ambiguous or short variable names, with the exception of loop counters (e.g., i, j, k).<br>

+Use all lowercase for your file names (e.g. "chart.cpp").
+We will start using classes in future programs -- use a capital letter to name classes in your code (e.g. `Video`)<br>

+To ensure your code is consistently indented, you may want to [use spaces instead of tabs](http://www.ecst.csuchico.edu/~trhenry/classes/general/code_formatting.html))<br>

 I don't have a style guide preference, but you should strive for readability, consistency, and providing enough documentation so that another person (or Future You) can easily understand what your code is doing. <br>